vsislab/RoboTamerSdk4Qmini/README.md

 leveraging ONNX Runtime for high-performance model inference in real-world robotics systems.
-It enables seamless deployment of pre-trained reinforcement learning policies (exported as ONNX models from *.pt or *.pth models) onto Linux-based edge devices or robot hardware, ensuring low-latency, real-time control for robots like Unitree Q1.
+It enables seamless deployment of pre-trained reinforcement learning policies (exported as ONNX models from *.pt or *.pth models) onto Linux-based edge devices or robot hardware, ensuring low-latency, real-time control for robots like Unitree Qmini.
 The codebase includes optimized inference pipelines, hardware acceleration support (CPU/GPU), and Linux compatibility for robotics applications.